FrancoisChastel/h/report.md

 1. What are your results for the 8 most complex functions?

-A) h/routes.py : The complexity of the function is due to their binding strategy and the complexity should be high.
+#### h/routes.py : The complexity of the function is due to their binding strategy and the complexity should be high.

    Lizard Tool Complexity Measure: https://github.com/FrancoisChastel/h/blob/testCoverageFix/routes_lizard_output.txt